Sword Art Online: Hollow Realization

-Sword Art Online: Hollow Realization (ソードアート・オンライン -ホロウ・リアリゼーション-, Sōdo Āto Onrain -Horō Riarizēshon-) is a video game developed by Aquria and published by Bandai Namco Entertainment for the PlayStation 4, PlayStation Vita, and Windows PC, based on the Japanese light novel series, Sword Art Online.
+Sword Art Online: Hollow Realization (ソードアート・オンライン -ホロウ・リアリゼーション-, Sōdo Āto Onrain -Horō Riarizēshon-) is a Japanese video game developed by Aquria and published by Bandai Namco Entertainment for the PlayStation 4, PlayStation Vita, and Windows PC, based on the Japanese light novel series, Sword Art Online.
 It is the fourth video game in the series and the successor to Sword Art Online: Lost Song.
 Hollow Realization was released on October 27, 2016, in Japan, and on November 8, 2016, for North American and European territories.
 A Nintendo Switch version of the game was released on April 25, 2019, in Japan, and worldwide on May 24, 2019.

 Gameplay

 Unlike in Sword Art Online: Hollow Fragment and Lost Song, a party in Hollow Realization consists of four characters including the player, instead of three.
 While HF is played like a role-playing game and LS like an action role-playing game, HR is based on HFs style, but with action elements integrated.
 Characters can be customized through in-game character creation, with gender, height, figure, weapons, and physical appearance changeable.
 Additionally, over 300 non-player characters appear in the game, with all of them being recruitable to join the player's party.
 Players can create special bonds with these characters by giving equipment to them.
 Strengthening the bond also increases the character's strength.

 A new battle system also features in Hollow Realization, where the four-person team of players fight monsters using sword skills in a similar fashion to the original Sword Art Online game.
 Players can also direct and receive guidance from party members in collaborating to perform team strategies and attacks.
 Players perform chain attacks with party members using a "Switch" system for greater damage output against powerful monsters, including charged attacks and aerial combos.
 This includes "Named Monsters", which are monsters with significant strength that appear without warning.
 Set in a "wider world", Hollow Realization features monsters new to the series.
 A healing system in the game allows defeated characters to rejoin the battle as long as teammates are still fighting.
 The game features online multiplayer.

 Hollow Realization is approximately 30 to 40 hours in length; however, completely finishing the game such as leveling up to the highest level and completing all the quests will take the player approximately 70 to 100 hours.
 The game has downloadable content, including the free expansion pack Fighters of the Blue Sky, featuring Sword Art Online: Lost Song characters Rain and Seven, a new PvP feature, and an additional story.
 The paid expansion pack Shrine Maiden of the Abyss, adds an additional three chapters.